 Northern CA Rep

 Tawny Chestnut (Northern California Area Representative) began working with CASC as an Emerging Leader in the Summer of 2017.
-This position allowed her to get experience first-hand experience about what efforts are needed at the state level to make a difference in the school counseling profession.
-This experience fosterer her passion to continue with school counseling leadership as Northern CA Area Representative.
+This position allowed her to get first-hand experience about what efforts are needed at the region and state level to make a difference in the school counseling profession.
+Being an emerging leader fostered her passion to continue with leadership in CASC as the Northern CA Area Representative.
 Tawny received her Pupil Personnel Service Credential from Saint Mary’s College in Moraga and is currently pursuing a second specialization in professional clinical counseling.
 She is a K-8 school counselor in Dixon USD.
 She loves fitness and lives with her husband Paul and beloved rescue dog Fairbanks in Vallejo.

 Central CA Rep